neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/js-conditions-and-booleans.md

 ## Truthy and Falsy Values

 Sometimes you want to have a condition depending on another type of value.
-JavaScript can transform any value into a boolean with _type coersion_.
+JavaScript can transform any value into a boolean with _type coercion_.
 That means that some values act as if they were true and others as if they were false: _Truthy_ values become true, _falsy_ values become false.

 - _truthy_ values: